AxC1271/VLSI-Cell-Library/README.md

 ## 🔧 Toolchain Overview

 All tools were installed via `apt-get` on Ubuntu.
+The specific technology node used at this time is the 2002a node from [OpenCircuitDesign](opencircuitdesign.com) but will be switched to the sky130A node in the future.

 ### 🖉 Xcircuit
 Used for schematic capture.
 It helps visualize and construct transistor-level designs.
 Also provides a spice netlist of the circuit for layout vs. schematic validation with netgen.